chippyash/Strong-Type/README.md

 *  denominator() - return the integer value denominator

-NB, AbstractRationalType amends the set() method to proxy to setFromTypes(), i.e. calling RationalType::set() requires the same parameters as setFromType()
+NB, AbstractRationalType amends the set() method to proxy to setFromTypes(), i.e. calling RationalType::set() requires the same parameters as setFromTypes()

 Additionally the ComplexType supports the ComplexTypeInterface: